wictorwilen/Microsoft-teams-docs/teams/bots1on1.md

 }
 ```

 You must supply the user ID and the tenant ID.
-If the call succeeds, the API will return with the following response object:
+If the call succeeds, the API returns with the following response object.

 ```json
 {
   "id":"a:1qhNLqpUtmuI6U35gzjsJn7uRnCkW8NiZALHfN8AMxdbprS1uta2aT-jytfIlsZR3UZeg3TsIONNInBHsdjzj3PtfHuhkxxvS1jZZ61UAbw8fIdXcNSJyTJm7YvHFOgxo"
 }
 ```

-This ID is the unique 1:1 chat's conversation ID.
+This ID is the 1:1 chat's unique conversation ID.
 Please store this value and reuse it for future interactions with the user.

-#### .NET SDK example
+#### .NET example

-Note: This sample uses the [new Microsoft Teams .NET SDK](https://www.nuget.org/packages/Microsoft.Bot.Connector.Teams):
+This example uses the [Microsoft.Bot.Connector.Teams](https://www.nuget.org/packages/Microsoft.Bot.Connector.Teams) NuGet package.

 ```csharp
 // Create or get existing chat conversation with user